irisnet/irisnet/WHITEPAPER.md

 invalidation of a binding, the provider will automatically get back the remaining balance of its deposit.

-`BindingType` can be changed from Local to Global, but not the other way around.
-To downgrade a binding from Global to Local, a provider must first invalidate the binding in question and then create a new Local binding.
+`BindingType` can be changed from `Local` to `Global`, but not the other way around.
+To downgrade a binding from `Global` to `Local`, a provider must first invalidate the binding in question and then create a new `Local` binding.

-If a provider somehow needs to move the binding to a new address, it is not allowed to update ProviderAddress directly; instead, the provider should invalidate the current binding and create another one with the desired new `ProviderAddress`.
+If a provider somehow needs to move the binding to a new address, it is not allowed to update `ProviderAddress` directly; instead, the provider should invalidate the current binding and create another one with the desired new `ProviderAddress`.